aka208/netflix-gpt/README.md

 - Created Redux store with userSlice
 - Bug-fix: Sign up user display name and profile picture update
 - Bug-fix: If user is not logged in redirect user to login page and vice versa
+- Unsubscribed to the onAuthStateChange callback
+- Add hard coded value to the constant files

 # Features